 It is a rugged and windswept landscape facing the full force of the Atlantic Ocean.
 Life moves at a different pace.
 People come here to escape and commune with nature.
 There is nowhere quite like it in the world.
 A bare-bones rustic nature experience will lift your spirit and open your soul.
 Commune with nature in a quiet space where the ocean waves bring messages of time.
 Chapter Videos

 Barbados is the birthplace of rum, and the rum shop is a vital institution.
 Bajan life would not be the same without rum shops.
-They are community centres, village shops, and a Bajan pub.
-Learn about liming and gossip, playing cards and dominoes in the iconic rum shops of Barbados.
+They are community centers, village shops, and a Bajan pub.
+Learn about liming and gossip, playing cards, and dominoes in the iconic rum shops of Barbados.
 The village is a community, and locals are its lifeline.
 Build up your community by supporting local enterprises.

 The Chattel House is a symbol of freedom and ownership in the days of emancipation.
-This chapter looks at the unique style and construction of the Chattel House and the people who live in and won them.
-It explains how Barbados slaves owned these houses and why they were the wealthiest enslave people in the colonies.
-It’s the age of small and tiny home are big business today.
+This chapter looks at the unique style and construction of the Chattel House and the people who lived in and owend them.
+It explains how Barbados slaves owned these houses and why they were the wealthiest enslaved people in the colonies.
+It’s the age of small and tiny homes that are big business today.
 We can all benefit from downsizing and doing with less.

 The British Take Barbados